lstent/comp150-cpd/README.md

 # comp150-cpd

+## Summary of experience
+My career goal is to become a programmer in a AAA studio.
+To reach this goal I need to improve on independent study, presentations, understanding and remembering code, time management, spelling and punctuation.
+I hope to improve these abilities by the end of the spring term in April, and by the end of the year, I plan to be fully competent in these skills.
+These goals are important to my future career by increasing my ability to communicate with co-workers, any problems that arise.
+It will also improve the quality of my coding, and problem solving, which is a crucial part of becoming a good programmer that a AAA studio would want to hire.

 ## Week 1
 LEGO robot Olympics, we built and programmed simple tasks with LEGO robots, then programmed them to complete challenges in the second week.
-My group won because we practised each task repeatedly, the only task we didn’t repeat we failed, this taught me the importance of testing.
+My group won because we practised each task repeatedly, the only task we didn’t repeat we failed; this taught me the importance of testing.

 ## Week 2
 Game concepts design, we worked on producing a board game for a certain demographic then pitch our design to the rest of the class, our first attempt was very confusing as everyone’s ideas didn’t match, I also learnt the importance of playing your prototype to find and repair problems before pitching.